stellar-deprecated/docs/guides/compliance-protocol.md

 # Compliance Protocol

-_Note, we actually recommend that users use the workflow as specified in [SEP-0006][sep-0006] and [SEP-0012][sep-0012] instead of [SEP-0003][sep-0003] (which is described below).
+_Note, for most use cases, we actually recommend the workflow specified in [SEP-0006][sep-0006] and [SEP-0012][sep-0012] instead of [SEP-0003][sep-0003] (which is described below).
 In the near future, we'll be revamping this doc to support a [SEP-0012][sep-0012] workflow.
 For more information, see our [documentation on stablecoins in